patriciogonzalezvivo/eyeo16/README.md

 **[o]** openFrame.io

+Note:
+Another project I got to collaborate totaly by chance is openFrame

 --

 ![](imgs/openFrame-guys.png)

+Note:
+I run on the street with Ishac.
+And he toldme he toldme he was working in what in that moment understood as the openSource version of ElectricObjects but with RaspberryPi.
+I got excited because I have been using raspberrypies to visualize shaders.

 --

 ![](imgs/glslViewer.gif)

 Note:

-This collaboration start when I run with Ishac in the street.
-And he toldme he was working (on what in that moment) sound like a OpenSource Electric object that runs on a RaspberryPi.
-As a lover of RPis and Shaders I have been wanting to do that for a while... in fact I start this tool render shaders on OSX, Linux and RPI.

-I started as a tool for my self to live code shaders.

-Which once I learn JS evolve to this editor
+By that time I was working on this cross platforms shader viewer for live coding that also run in the RaspberryPi.
+So after he finish his explanation I took out my lapdoc with my raspberry pi and show the patterns inspired on Ryoji Ikeda, running in the RPi, and convince him to add it to the system.

+OpenFrameworks is great because is just a node.js server running websocket that triggers console programs... so is crazy flexible.

+Then I work on the online editor, to be hable to export and host shaders in order to be hable to send them to openFrames.

 --

 <!-- .slide: data-background="#272822" -->
-<iframe class='fit' width='100%' height='100%' style='min-height: 1000px;' data-src='http://editor.thebookofshaders.com/'></iframe>
+<iframe class='fit' width='100%' height='100%' style='min-height: 800px;' data-src='http://thebookofshaders.com/edit.php?multipleBuffers=false'></iframe>

 Note:
 That's the one I use for the book.